 This polynomial can be represented in binary form as 100110001 where the LSB is on the right.
+The CRC value is computed as follows:

-The CRC value inserted into the PDU will have the least significant bit directly following the last bit of the data packet.
+Perform modulo-two division of the encoded audio packet by the generator polynomial $g_8(x)$.
+The 8-bit remainder inserted into the PDU will have the least significant bit directly following the last bit of the data packet.

-Glossary
+\sim 1 7-2-2 Α $\mathbf{P}{\mathbf{X}}$ v / A T

-Audio Frame The unit of information payload exchanged from the Audio Interface and the Audio Transport Layer.
-Audio frames are comprised of 2048 audio samples at a sampling rate of 44.1 kHz.
-Audio Quality High audio quality is required by the system specification for each of the primary L1 service modes while maintaining the necessary compression rate.
+Audio Frame The unit of information payload exchanged from the Audio Interface and the kHz.

+Audio Transport Layer.

+Audio frames are comprised of 2048 audio samples at a sampling rate of 44.1

+Audio Quality High audio quality is required by the system specification for each of the primary

+L1 service modes while maintaining the necessary compression rate.

 Audio Encoder Audio Encoder refers to the audio processing at the transmission side only.

 On the other hand, audio codec refers to the combined transmit and receive audio processing functions in the system.

-MPS PDU It is the output of the Audio Transport process.
+MPS PDU Refers to the output of the Audio Transport process.

 An MPS PDU consists of protocol information followed by a sequence of encoded audio packets.

-MPS PDUs may be output on from one to two streams depending on the audio codec mode.
-Encoded Audio Packet Compressed audio frames output from the Audio Encoder.
+MPS PDUs may be output from one to two streams depending on the audio codec mode.

+Encoded Audio Packet

+Compressed audio frames output from the Audio Encoder.

 These may be divided into one to two output streams depending on the audio codec mode.

-Layer 1 (L1) The lowest protocol layer in the HD Radio protocol stack (also known as the waveform/transmission layer).
+Layer 1 (L1) The lowest protocol layer in the HD Radio Protocol Stack

+Also known as the waveform/transmission layer

 Primarily concerned with the transmission of data over a communication channel.

 Includes framing, channel coding, interleaving, modulation, etc. over the AM radio link at the specified service mode.

-Layer 2 (L2) The Channel Mux layer in the HD Radio Protocol Stack.
+Layer 2 (L2) The Channel Multiplex layer in the HD Radio Protocol Stack.

 Multiplexes data from the higher layer services into logical channels (partitioned into L1 frames, block pairs, and blocks) for processing in Layer 1.

-Main Program Service (MPS)/ Supplemental Program Service (SPS) The Main Program Service preserves the existing analog radio-programming formats in both the analog and digital transmissions.
-In addition, Main Program includes digital data, which directly correlates with the audio programming.
-Supplemental Program Service is a secondary program broadcast simultaneously with the main program using any logical channel.
-Multi-stream Audio information split into two individual streams of encoded audio packets.
+Main Program Service (MPS) The Main Program Service preserves the existing analog radio-programming formats in both the analog and digital transmissions.

+In addition, Main Program Service includes digital data, which directly correlates with the audio programming.

+Supplemental Program Service (SPS) Supplemental Program Service is a secondary program broadcast simultaneously with the main program using any logical channel.

+Multi-stream Audio information, split into two individual streams of encoded audio packets.

 This capability is necessary to support both fast tuning and graceful degradation requirements.

+Protocol Control Information (PCI)

-Protocol Control Protocol Control Information (PCI) Information (PCI) Stream ID for the associated payload (i.e., MPS PDU) Length(s) of associated payload Cyclic Redundancy Check (CRC) for the PCI Protocol Data Unit (PDU) A Protocol Data Unit (PDU) is the structured data block in the HD Radio system that is produced by a specific layer (or process within a layer) of the transmitter protocol stack.
+Protocol Control Information (PCI)

+- Stream ID for the associated payload (that is, MPS PDU)

+- Length(s) of associated payload

+- Cyclic Redundancy Check (CRC) for the PCI

+Protocol Data Unit (PDU)

+A Protocol Data Unit (PDU) is the structured data block in the HD Radio system that is produced by a specific layer (or process within a layer) of the transmitter protocol stack.

 The PDUs of a given layer may encapsulate PDUs from the next higher layer of the stack and/or include content data and protocol-control information originating in the layer (or process) itself.

 The PDUs generated by each layer (or process) in the transmitter protocol stack are inputs to a corresponding layer (or process) in the receiver protocol stack.